 Windows Menu > Search for Change active hours> Select your work hours.

 There is also a very aggressive method of disabling Windows Update services.
-I personally do not recommend it.
+I do not recommend it.

 Stop The Windows Update Service